 This is a three year European project due to complete in 2018.
 The project is funded by Erasmus+.
 Erasmus+ provides funding to projects that share information among European Union countries.

-The project spans four European countries (Ireland, Finland, France and Bulgaria) and in total there are seven partners including the lead partner, Disability Federation of Ireland (DFI).
+The project spans four European countries (Ireland, Finland, France and Bulgaria) with seven partners including the lead partner, Disability Federation of Ireland (DFI).

 |Partner Country||Organisations Involved|